Top tips on how to train a puppy from a clinical animal behaviourist

 Plus, as a bonus, with the positive reinforcement, you will have a dog that looks at you for reassurance instead of being scared because of the consequences.

-Training a puppy can be a challenge, and some owners may want help from a trainer or a behaviourist.
-What help is out there and when should people ask for extra help to train their puppy?
+What extra help is out there and when should people ask for extra help to train their puppy?

 The issue is filtering all the information and finding a reliable source.